 Data in transit

-Purple regularly review TLS ciphers offered in line with NIST guidance, and remove ciphers that are no longer considered to meet minimum security requirements.
+Purple regularly reviews TLS ciphers offered in line with NIST guidance, and removes ciphers that are no longer considered to meet minimum security requirements.

 Data at rest